-Searle (1995) defines "institutional facts" as those things that exist only by way of collective agreements about what stands for an institution--such as property, money, marriage, governments, human rights, and cocktail parties.
-Although such facts are consciously created by sentient agents through words and action, once they are constituted people lose sight of this not only because they are born into them but also because they use them as part of a whole hierarchy of institutional facts, in which they may be conscious of this or that institution but not of the whole architecture.
-Moreover, as they use them in speech and practice, the institutions themselves may evolve, whether unconsciously, as people change how they use them, or consciously, as people decide to use them differently or not to use them at all, at which point the institution itself ceases to exist--as in the case of property rights during a Marxian revolution.
-In consequence, as Searle (1995:57) insists, institutions are process rather than product.
+This means that institutions-or structures-are socially constructed.
+As Searle (1995) explains, although "institutional facts"-such as property, money, marriage, governments, human rights, and cocktail parties-are consciously created by sentient agents through words and action, once they are constituted people lose sight of this not only because they are born into them but also because they use them as part of a whole hierarchy of institutional facts, in which they may be conscious of this or that institution but not of the whole architecture.
+Moreover, as they use them in speech and practice, the institutions themselves may evolve, whether unconsciously, as people change how they use them, or consciously, as people decide to use them differently or not to use them at all.